ArduPilot/ardupilot_wiki/dev/source/docs/mavlink-get-set-flightmode.rst

 Get the Flightmode with HEATBEAT
 --------------------------------

 The vehicle's current flight mode is sent once per second within the `HEARTBEAT <https://mavlink.io/en/messages/common.html#HEARTBEAT>`__ message's custom_mode field.
-The flightmode number varies by vehicle type (e.g. Copter, Plane, Rover, etc) so please refer to the links above to convert the custom_mode number to a human readible flightmode name.
+The flightmode number varies by vehicle type (e.g. Copter, Plane, Rover, etc) so please refer to the links above to convert the custom_mode number to a human readable flightmode name.

 Set the Flightmode with MAV_CMD_DO_SET_MODE
 --------------------------------------------